richardzmija/music-genre-classification/README.md

-# 🎵 Predicting music genre based on sample audio files 🎵
+# 🎵 Predicting genre of music based on sample audio files 🎵
 This project explores the possiblity of using various machine learning techniques for classifying pieces of music into music genres based on provided sample audio files.